emilh91/groupme-api-client/README.md

 `"emilh91/groupme-api-client": "dev-master"`

 ### Boilerplate
 Your GroupMe API key can be found on the page mentioned above once you are logged in.
+You do not need to specify an API key if you only plan to use this library for **sending bot messages**.
 ```php
 require 'vendor/autoload.php';
 $c = new GroupMeApi\Client('API-KEY');